-- VirtualBox may contain NSPR and XPCOM which is governed by license chapter 13.2.6, Mozilla Public License (MPL), page 160 and Copyright (C) The Authors. - VirtualBox contains Slirp which is governed by license chapter 13.2.7, Slirp license, page 168 and was written by Danny Gasparovski.
-Copyright (c), 1995,1996 All Rights Reserved. - VirtualBox contains liblzf which is governed by license chapter 13.2.8, liblzf license, page 169 and
+• VirtualBox may contain NSPR and XPCOM which is governed by license chapter 14.2.5, Mozilla Public License (MPL), page 193 and

+Copyright (C) The Authors.

+• VirtualBox contains Slirp which is governed by license chapter 14.2.6, Slirp license, page 202 and was written by Danny Gasparovski.

+Copyright (c), 1995,1996 All Rights Reserved.

+• VirtualBox contains liblzf which is governed by license chapter 14.2.7, liblzf license, page 202 and

-Copyright (c) 2000-2005 Marc Alexander Lehmann <schmorp@schmorp.de>
+Copyright (c) 2000-2005 Marc Alexander Lehmann < schmorp@schmorp.de>

-• VirtualBox contains Etherboot which is governed by license chapter 13.2.9, GNU General Public License (GPL), page 169 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
+- VirtualBox may ship with a modified copy of rdesktop which is governed by license chapter 14.2.8, GNU General Public License (GPL), page 203 and Copyright (C) Matthew Chapman and others. - VirtualBox may ship with a copy of kchmviewer which is governed by license chapter 14.2.8, GNU General Public License (GPL), page 203 and Copyright (C) George Yunaev and others. - VirtualBox contains Etherboot which is governed by license chapter 14.2.8, GNU General Public License (GPL), page 203 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
 Etherboot is